Gavin Sheets Player Props: White Sox vs. Tigers

-Gavin Sheets -- 0-for-3 with an RBI in his last game -- will be in action for the Chicago White Sox against the Detroit Tigers, with Reese Olson on the hill, on June 2 at 8:10 PM ET.
+Gavin Sheets, with a slugging percentage of .375 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Michael Lorenzen on the hill, June 3 at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Angels.
+In his most recent game he had a hitless showing (0-for-2) against the Tigers.

 Gavin Sheets Game Info & Props vs. the Tigers